Skip to main content

 Rebuilding Romantic and Social Relationships

-When reconnecting with old friends or community members, peer support is crucial.
-We help clients identify who is safe to re-engage with—and who may pose a risk to their recovery.
+When reconnecting with old friends or community members, peer support proves essential.
+Our team helps clients identify who is safe to re-engage with and who may pose a risk to their sobriety.
+Not every relationship from before treatment deserves a place in recovery.
+Rebuilding relationships after addiction means honestly evaluating which connections were rooted in mutual respect and which were tied to using behaviors or toxic dynamics.

 Measuring Success: Quality of Life After Rehab

-• Emotional stability
+• Emotional stability and self-awareness

 • Healthy interpersonal boundaries